-After landing at Manila’s Ninoy Aquino Airport you are probably quite tired and maybe also a bit jet-lagged from your long flight, so of course you want to get to your hotel in downtown as quick as possible.
+After landing at Manila’s Ninoy Aquino Airport you are probably quite tired and maybe also a bit jet-lagged from your long flight, so of course you want to get to your hotel in downtown as quickly as possible.

 You may have heard all different sorts of horror stories about how terrible the traffic in Manila is and how nasty the taxi drivers can be.
 While both of that is true, if you follow the tips I’m about to share with you in this guide you shouldn’t have any problems.

-First of all it’s important to know that there is currently no railway service from the airport to the city center.
+First of all, it’s important to know that there is currently no railway service from the airport to the city center.
 Means no Airport Link like in Bangkok and no metro stations within walking distance from the arrival hall.

 That said, there are only 2 different transport options: Taxi and Bus.

 I’m going to describe both of them in detail, explain how much they cost, what to look out for so they don’t overcharge or even scam you, include pictures I personally took there last month and also a video at the taxi stand so you get a good impression of how it looks like there before arriving.

 First of all, no matter if you take a taxi or bus, you will simply leave the arrival hall of Terminal 1 or 3 (that’s where the international flights arrive) at one of the main exit doors.
 Very easy, as soon as you come out of immigration you just walk straight through the exit door, they even have big signs everywhere:

 Once you are outside you will see the taxi stand right in front of you.
 There are two different types of taxis available: yellow and white.